cbunn81/cbunn81/README.md

 ### [checkr](https://github.com/cbunn81/checkr)

-This is a command-line tool written in Python, using Typer as a framework.
+This is a command-line tool written in Python, using Typer as a framework and either CSV or SQLite as a data store.
 It scans files and records their cryptographic hashes, and later rescans them and verifies the hashes to ensure data integrity.
-The intended use case for myself is to monitor a directory of photos for signs of bitrot.
+The intended use case for myself is to monitor a directory of photos for signs of bit rot.
 But checkr can be useful to anyone wishing to verify that files haven't changed.